COMBINE-lab/pyroe/README.md

 We have created a [Nextflow](https://www.nextflow.io)-based `alevin-fry` workflow that one can use to easily quantify single-cell RNA-sequencing data in a single workflow.
 The pipeline can be found [here](https://github.com/COMBINE-lab/10x-requant).
 To test out this initial pipeline, we have begun to reprocess the publicly-available datasets collected from the 10x website.
 We have focused the initial effort on standard single-cell and single-nucleus gene-expression data generated using the Chromium v2 and v3 chemistries, but hope to expand the pipeline to more complex protocols soon (e.g. feature barcoding experiments) and process those data as well.
 We note that these more complex protocols can already be processed with `alevin-fry` (see the [alevin-fry tutorials](https://combine-lab.github.io/alevin-fry-tutorials/)), but these have just not yet been incorprated into the automated Nextflow-based workflow linked above.

-We provide two python functions, `fetch_processed_quant()`, which can fetch the processed quantification results and store them to a local folder, and `load_processed_quant()`, which can fetch the quantification results and load them into python as `AnnData` objects.
+We provide two python functions:
+- `fetch_processed_quant()` can fetch the quantification result of one or more available datasets according to the provided `dataset_ids` vector, and store them to a local folder.
+- `load_processed_quant()` can fetch the quantification result of one or more available dataset as `fetch_processed_quant()`, and load them into python as `AnnData` objects.
 We also provide a CLI for fetching quantification results.

 ### Full usage